Many travelers going to Italy are faced with the choice of whether they should stay in Sorrento or Salerno as a base location for visiting the area.

 Sorrento is also very picturesque, exploring the old town on foot is a pleasant experience.
 The town is up on the hillside, however, so there are many stairs to climb up and down to reach the shore (down) or train station (up).
 An elevator takes you up and down but it’s closed in the off-season.

 In Salerno, in contrast, the old city and train station sits at sea level, so catching a bus, train, or ferry is easier than in Sorrento.

 Close to Sorrento are several smaller towns (e.g. Piano di Sorrento), about a 15-min bus ride away, which are not quite as touristy in the summer.

 Sorrento or Salerno: sights & culture

 Travelers often spend a day or two exploring Sorrento and its alleys, markets, cafés around Piazza Tasso serving fresh-squeezed orange juice and capuccino.
 The citrus groves, and Villa Massa, the largest producer of Limoncello in the world, are popular visits.

 Sorrento has views, good food, sunsets, piazzas, lemon, and shopping.
 Many visitors enjoy the experience despite the thousands of tourists around them in the summer.

 Via San Cesareo has many shops selling fashion and limoncello liqueur.
-The Marina Grande a completely different, more local feel than the old town.
+The Marina Grande has a completely different, more local feel than the old town.